 Unless special circumstances merit exception, all dogs are spayed or neutered and up-to-date on normal vaccinations.
 Often the dog will also have a rabies vaccine and a microchip, however if the dog does not have one or both of these, it is the adopters responsibility to provide both and submit proof of the same to us within 30 days of adoption.

-Additionally, unless there are special circumstance involving health, there are absolutely no refunds of adoption fees to an adopter if the dog is returned to us for any reason.
+Additionally, there are absolutely no refunds of adoption donations if the dog is returned to us for any reason.
 Dogs may have potty accidents, bar, jump, counter surf, chew or require a lot of exercise simply because they are dogs.
 We ask that you consider what is involved with dog ownership before you adopt a dog.
 No dog is perfect and even the most mild tempered, obedient and trained dogs create stress in the home initially.
 This is all part of welcoming a new dog into your life.
 It is a serious commitment and one that should be exhaustively explored before making.
 It is therefore very important that the adopter feels that they can commit to the dog they adopt and work with that dog through the myriad training issues that came with any dog that is rescued.
 Please do not adopt a dog if you are not prepared to commit to working with that dog.
 We hope that the no-refund policy will encourage adopters to more seriously consider their decision and will avoid the needless stress a dog must endure when it goes to an adopter and is returned.
 This is not easy for any rescue dog and our no-refund policy allows us to help adopters avoid creating this kind of stress for a dog in need.

 While the fees for a rescued Retriever may be higher that those for a backyard breeder, these fees are significantly lower than the cost of a reputably properly bred dog and serve to promote the rescue of other dogs.
 Additionally back yard bred dogs tend to develop illnesses and behavioral problems not common in dogs purchased from reputable breeders.
 Please do not purchase a back yard bred dog or a dog from a pet store.
 Pet stores only carry puppy mill dogs.
 These dogs are often sick and purchasing one of these dogs contributes to the cruelty and neglect rampant in puppy mills across the country.